SCons/scons/testing/framework/test-framework.rst

 *End-to-End Tests*
    End-to-end tests of SCons are Python scripts (``*.py``) underneath the ``test/`` subdirectory.
 They use the test infrastructure modules in the ``testing/framework`` subdirectory.
-They build set up complete projects and call scons to execute them, checking that the behavior is as expected.
+They set up small complete projects and call SCons to execute them, checking that the behavior is as expected.

 *Unit Tests*